SpencerPark/IJava/README.md

 If you are interested in building your own kernel that runs on the JVM check out the related project that this kernel is build on, [jupyter-jvm-basekernel](https://github.com/SpencerPark/jupyter-jvm-basekernel).

+For Maven dependency resolution, the kernel is using [ShrinkWrap resolvers](https://github.com/shrinkwrap/resolver).

 ### Contents

 *   [Try online](#try-online)